AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ## Next steps

 By reading this tutorial, you have been given a basic introduction to a simple end-to-end flow for Platform.
 To learn more about Adobe Experience Platform, please read the [Platform overview](./home.md).
-To learn more about using the Platform API and the Platform UI, please read the [Platform UI guide](./ui-guide.md) and the [Platform API guide](./api-guide.md) respectively.
+To learn more about using the Platform UI and the Platform API, please read the [Platform UI guide](./ui-guide.md) and the [Platform API guide](./api-guide.md) respectively.